- Steve Bingham (Course Director and Sinfonietta Conductor)

 She is an ad hoc member of the BBC Singers and EXAUDI, with recent engagements including the BBC Proms, Spitalfields Festival, and Aldeburgh Festival with BCMG and Oliver Knussen.
 Peyee received her BMus degree from Northwestern University, USA, in 2008, and her MA (with distinction) from University of York, UK, in 2010.

-Paul Garner (Trumpet) Now celebrating 40 years as a trumpet player, Paul is in demand as a teacher and freelance player.
+Paul Garner (Brass Ensemble Joint Co-ordinator and Trumpet Tutor) Now celebrating 40 years as a trumpet player, Paul is in demand as a teacher and freelance player.
 Early years were spent playing in brass bands (including the National Brass Band Finals at the Royal Albert Hall and the British Open Brass Band Championships) and touring both in England and Europe.
 He studied at the Birmingham School of Music where he won the Ludlow Philharmonic Concerto competition.
 Following graduation from Birmingham (where he studied with Bernard Brown, Alan Whitehead and John Wilbraham), Paul travelled the world playing aboard cruise liners for P&O and Cunard.
 Summer seasons also saw Paul working with Linda Nolan, Mike Reid and Bob Monkhouse.
 Paul has also played for commercial radio and television including the theme tune for a special edition of ‘This is Your Life’ and as part of the brass section on an album for Walter Trout and for Katrina and the Waves.
 Locally he has played with the Cambridge Philharmonic, Sinfonia of Cambridge and K239 Chamber Orchestras, 78 RPM Big Band and Superstition (an 8-piece function band).

 Judith Van Ingen (Symphony Orchestra violin) studied the violin and chamber music at the Royal Academy of Music with Rosemary Rapaport and Sydney Griller.
 Since leaving the Hallé Orchestra she freelances with many modern instrument orchestras across the country including English National Ballet, Northern Chamber Orchestra, Manchester Concert Orchestra et al. and teaches at The Queen’s School, Chester and Liverpool University.
 Judith plays with period instrument groups (Baroque and Classical) and manages the 18th Century Concert Orchestra – an orchestra whose members play instruments of the period and perform in period costume.